appanp/supply-chain-fundas/supply_chain_terminology.md

 - Control flow of inventory within the warehouse for picking & packing
 - Manages the order flows and tasking

-For a comparison of functionalities between WMS, WES and WCS, refer to [this link](https://www.logiwa.com/blog/wms-wes-wcs-taking-the-confusion-out-of-warehouse-systems) and [how WES is chainging the landscape TODO](https://www.youtube.com/watch?v=1XEPI9x1vnk).
+For more info, refer to [this link](https://radiuslogistics.co.uk/10-must-have-features-for-good-warehouse-management-system/).
+For a comparison of functionalities between WMS, WES and WCS, refer to [this link](https://www.logiwa.com/blog/wms-wes-wcs-taking-the-confusion-out-of-warehouse-systems) and [how WES is changing the status quo in distribution](https://www.youtube.com/watch?v=1XEPI9x1vnk).

 **Warehouse Racking**: An essential part of warehouse infrastructure, warehouse racking can hinder or accelerate warehouse operations.
 With proper warehouse racking, warehouse managers maximize space and optimize warehouse organization for efficiency and a streamlined picking process.
 (Learn more about How to Organize a Warehouse).
 Warehouse layout plays a major role in warehouse racking, as aisle width, docking locations, shipping areas, and other warehouse components affect warehouse racking options.
 For more info, refer to [this link](https://www.camcode.com/blog/what-is-warehouse-racking/).